 Richard Kelly Washbourne

-Particular research interest in north-south translation between the Americas, fin de siécle poetry and poetics, translation and reading, and translator training and education.
+Particular research interest in north-south translation between the Americas, fin de siécle poetry and poetics, medical interpreting, and translator training and education.

 Scholarly, Creative & Professional Activities